najeebib/bit-mentor-bot/README.md

 - **Hosting**: [AWS](https://aws.amazon.com/)

 ## Enviroment variables
+These files should be located in the root directory of your project
 * For Dev:
+  .env_dev
 - `SERVER_URL_DEV`: Url of server.
 - `BOT_TOKEN_DEV`: token of the bot.
+  .env_prod
 * For Prod:
 - `SERVER_URL_PROD`: Url of server.
 - `BOT_TOKEN_PROD`: token of the bot.